Percy (1925 film)

-Percy is a 1925 American silent comedy film directed by Roy William Neill and starring Charles Ray, Louise Dresser and Victor McLaglen.
+Percy is a lost 1925 American silent comedy film directed by Roy William Neill and starring Charles Ray, Louise Dresser and Victor McLaglen.
 The film is based upon the novel The Desert Fiddler by William Henry Hamby.

 Plot

 As described in a film magazine review, Percy Rogeen, a mother’s boy, becomes his dad’s campaign manager and is taught to drink and smoke.
 In a fight he is thrown into a box car and eventually lands in the desert.
 He is saved from a gang by Holy Joe.
 Together they go to a gambling house and save the girl’s property from a gang plotting to get hold of it through holding back the water.

 Cast

 Preservation

 With no prints of Percy located in any film archives, it is a lost film.